Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mci92Mhr7MM,711.0436666666667,726.1587666666667.md

 ### Transcript

-> right so that's the summer salute yeah what what does it what does it do so it's gonna like
+> right so that's the summer salute yeah what what does it what does it do so it's gonna like just gonna but thank you yeah so